robin-vjc/pytetris/README.md

 * 't': displayes local grid of the active tetramino
 * ';': prints an empty line
 This file will also pass all the tests of the challenge.

-To run it and pass all the tests, e.g. under Windows with Python 2.7:
-* fork the project
-* open cmd.exe and cd to the project directory
-* C:\[...]\pytetris>c:\Python27\python.exe testris.py c:\Python27\python.exe tetris.py